Ranomics

 AI Design · 4 min

-Closing the Loop: How AI Protein Design and Display Screening Work as a Single System
+Closing the Loop: AI Protein Design Plus Display Screening

 Most teams treat computational design and experimental screening as separate workflows.
 The programs that produce the best binders treat them as one coupled system.